Blockstream/satellite/doc/bitcoin.md

   receiver.
 - `239.0.0.2:4434` is the destination IP address and port of the packets that are sent over satellite.
-- `172.16.235.9` is the IP address of one of our Tx nodes that broadcasts data over the Blockstream Satellite network.
-You should use the address of the satellite that covers your region.
+- `172.16.235.9` is the IP address of the Blockstream ground station node broadcasting data over the satellite network (each satellite has a unique source IP address).
-- `1` configures this stream as coming from a *trusted* source, which is helpful to speed up block reception.
+- `1` configures this stream as coming from a *trusted* source, which is helpful to speed-up block reception.
 - `blocksat` is a label used simply to facilitate inspection of logs.

-To simplify this process, command `blocksat-cli btc` generates the `bitcoin.conf` file for you.
+To simplify the process, command `blocksat-cli btc` generates the `bitcoin.conf` file for you.

 ### Installation from Binary Packages